Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Abstract

 \section{Abstract}

-Preparing the Fr\'echet-Grassmann (FG-)algebra $\fR$ composed with countably infinite Grassmann generators, we introduce the superspace $\supermn$.
-After defining Grassmann continuation of smooth functions on ${\mathbb{R}}^m$ to those on ${\fR}^{m|0}$, we introduce a class of functions which are called supersmooth (alias superfields) and are regarded as one of those with countably infinite independent variables.
-In this paper, we characterize such supersmooth functions in G\^ateaux (but not necessarily Fr\'echet) differentiable category in Fr\'echet but not in Banach space.
-This type of arguments for $G^{\infty}$-functions is done in the Banach-Grassmann (BG-)algebra, but we find it rather natural to work within FG-algebra when we treat systems of PDE such as Dirac equation.
-Though we took this point of view in our previous works, but is insufficiently managed.
+{Preparing the Fr\'echet-Grassmann (FG-)algebra ${\fR}$ composed with countably infinite Grassmann generators, we introduce the superspace ${\fR}^{m|n}$.
+After defining Grassmann continuation of smooth functions on ${\euc}^m$ to those on ${\fR}^{m|0}$, we introduce a class of functions on ${\fR}^{m|n}$ which are called supersmooth.
+In this paper, we characterize such supersmooth functions in G\^ateaux (but not necessarily Fr\'echet) differentiable category on Fr\'echet but not on Banach space.
+This type of arguments for $G^{\infty}$-functions is mainly done on the Banach-Grassmann (BG-)algebra, but we find it rather natural to work within FG-algebra when we treat systems of PDE such as Dirac, Weyl or Pauli equations.
+In that application, we need to prove that the solution of the (super) Hamilton equation is supersmooth w.r.t. initial data.
+Though we took this point of view in our previous works, but is managed rather insufficiently.
+Therefore, we re-treat this subject here to answer affirmatively.
+We give also local or global inverse function theorems for supersmooth functions on ${\fR}^{m|n}$.}

 \baselineskip=16pt